 - Reports from treating physicians

 Preparing an exhaustive evidence record to file with your appeal is critical for winning your case.
-Gathering all necessary documentation is especially important with ERISA-governed policies because the administrative appeal stage is often the final opportunity you have to submit substantive evidence to the record.
+Gathering all necessary documentation is especially important with ERISA-governed policies because the administrative appeal stage is often the final opportunity to submit substantive evidence to the record.

 Call Chisholm Chisholm & Kilpatrick Today for Your Long-Term Disability Claim or Appeal